-This topic provides instructions to fail over your virtual machines in the event of a disaster.
-Phoenix DRaaS creates AMI for the virtual machine and maintains AMI in your AWS account.
+This topic provides instructions to failover virtual machines in the event of a disaster.
+Phoenix DRaaS creates AMI for the virtual machine and maintains AMI in the AWS account.
 At the time of disaster, you can launch EC2 instance from the AMI, in-turn spinning up to production in minutes.

 To launch failover